How to Hang Pre-Pasted Wallpaper (tutorial for beginners)

 Newbie here! 🙋🏼♀️ From one beginner to another, I’m going to share how I hung pre-pasted wallpaper for the very first time.
 I was so nervous to start.
 I’ve been wanting to wallpaper a room for a couple of years now, but was just too scared to start.
 So, if you’re nervous, I get it.

-And while I would have loved to begin my wallpapering journey with a peel and stick type style, I fell in love with real, pre-pasted wallpaper.
+And while I would have loved to begin my wallpapering journey with a peel-and-stick type style, I fell in love with real, pre-pasted wallpaper.
 So, I jumped in with both feet.
 And honestly, I kind of liked the process.
 It wasn’t nearly as challenging as I thought it would be (although I cursed a few tight corners) and I’ll definitely be hanging wallpaper in more rooms in my home!

 This is a step in the girls’ bedroom/bathroom makeover I’m working on.
 And below is a reminder of where we were starting…